RedHatProductSecurity/osidb-bindings/TUTORIAL.md

     status_response = session.status()
     ```

-Following operations are demonstrated on `flaws` resource, to work with different resource, just replace the `flaws` with the name of the resource
+Following operations are demonstrated on `flaws` resource, to work with different resource, just replace the `flaws` with the name of the resource.
+In case of subresources like `flaw comments`, `flaw references`, etc. you can use the dot notation like this `session.flaws.comments.retrieve(...)`.

 * #### ```retrieve```
     Retrieve a single resource with specified `id`.